mdx-js/eslint-mdx/README.md

 HTML style comments in jsx block is invalid, this rule will help you to fix it by transforming it to JSX style comments.

+### @rxts/mdx/no-unescaped-entities

+Inline JSX like `Inline <Component />` is supported by [MDX], but rule `react/no-unescaped-entities` from [eslint-plugin-react] is incompatible with it, `@rxts/mdx/no-unescaped-entities` is the replacement.

 ### @rxts/mdx/no-unused-expressions

-`MDX` can render `jsx` block automatically without exporting them, but `eslint` will report `no-unused-expressions` issue which could be unexpected, this rule is a replacement of it, so make sure that you've turned off the original `no-unused-expressions` rule.
+[MDX] can render `jsx` block automatically without exporting them, but [ESLint] will report `no-unused-expressions` issue which could be unexpected, this rule is a replacement of it, so make sure that you've turned off the original `no-unused-expressions` rule.

 ## Limitation